nirmalaC/HotelBookingSystem/README.md

 Here we follow the concept of separation of Page Object Repository and Test Methods.
 Additionally, with the help of PageFactory class, we use annotations @FindBy to find WebElement.
 We use initElements method to initialize web elements.

 Tools and Environment:
-1.IntelliJ IDEA 2016
+1. IntelliJ IDEA 2016
-2.Java
-3.Maven
+2. Java
+3. Maven
-4.Enable cucumber-java plugin in IntelliJ
+4. Enable cucumber-java plugin in IntelliJ
+5. Git
+6. Required drivers (Chrome, FireFox and InternetExplorar)

 5.Git
 8.Required drivers (Chrome, firefox, ie...)